Tips for How to Clean Your Driving Record

 - Affordable insurance

-You get a clean driving record by driving safely, but it’s a little more complicated than that.
+To get a clean driving record, one tip is to drive safely, but it’s a little more complicated than that.
 You also need to pay tickets promptly and keep an eye on your points.

 The quality of your driving record is important because it impacts your insurance rates.
 A lousy record means that you’ll pay more for car insurance.